junxit/us-congress-bills-114/bill.md

 - **(b)** *Content* The report submitted to the committees of Congress under subsection (a) shall review and assess—
   - **(1)** the extent to which the recommendations in the report that include participation by the Department of Health and Human Services were implemented;
   - **(2)** whether there are any barriers to implementation of such recommendations; and
-  - **(3)** identification of any additional actions the Federal Government can take to support States and local communities and ensure that the Federal Government and Federal law are not obstacles to addressing at the community level—
+  - **(3)** identification of any additional actions the Federal government can take to support States and local communities and ensure that the Federal government and Federal law are not obstacles to addressing at the community level—
     - **(A)** school violence; and
     - **(B)** mental illness.

+## § 11.
+Performance metrics

+- **(a)** *Evaluation of current programs*
+  - **(1)** *In general* Not later than 180 days after the date of enactment of this Act, the Assistant Secretary for Planning and Evaluation of the Department of Health and Human Services shall conduct an evaluation of the impact of activities related to the prevention and treatment of mental illness and substance use disorders conducted by the Substance Abuse and Mental Health Services Administration.
+  - **(2)** *Assessment of performance metrics* The evaluation conducted under paragraph (1) shall include an assessment of the use of performance metrics to evaluate activities carried out by entities receiving grants, contracts, or cooperative agreements related to mental illness or substance use disorders under title V or title XIX of the Public Health Service Act (42 U.S.C.
+290aa et seq.; 42 U.S.C.
+300w et seq.).
+  - **(3)** *Recommendations* The evaluation conducted under paragraph (1) shall include recommendations for the use of performance metrics to improve the quality of programs related to the prevention and treatment of mental illness and substance use disorders.
+- **(b)** *Use of performance metrics* Not later than 1 year after the date of enactment of this Act, the Secretary of Health and Human Services, acting through the Administrator of the Substance Abuse and Mental Health Services Administration, shall advance, through existing programs, the use of performance metrics, taking into consideration the recommendations under subsection (a)(3), to improve programs related to the prevention and treatment of mental illness and substance use disorders.